lfit/releng-global-jjb/docs/jjb/lf-docker-jobs.rst

     :build-node: The node to run build on.
     :container-public-registry: Docker registry source with base images.
     :docker-name: Name of the Docker image.
-    :docker-use-params-from: Used to select the source of the tag information.
-        Options are "git-describe-params" or "yaml-file-params". (yaml-file-params
-        expects the tag to be defined in a local file "container-tag.yaml").
     :jenkins-ssh-credential: Credential to use for SSH.
 (Generally should be configured in defaults.yaml)
     :mvn-settings: Maven settings.xml file containing credentials to use.